vivmk/techaware/content/posts/tor_part2.md

 ### Tor on Windows, Mac and Linux

 You can directly fire up the Tor Browser on these systems but its not the most effective way to utilize Tor.
-As we all know how _privacy oriented_ Windows and Mac are, it is not advised to run the Tor Browser in these systems.
-The same goes with the Tor in Virtualbox or Vmware.
+As we all know how _privacy oriented_ Windows and Mac are  :joy:, it is not advised to run the Tor Browser on these systems.
+The same goes with the Tor on Virtualbox or Vmware.

 Let us not forget Tor is privacy tool not an anonymity tool.
 So I would insist you use an OS built for Tor like **Tails**.
 You can download the Tails and burn it to your USB and your good to go.
 I will also show you how to make a persistent volume on the Tails USB.